A zesty lemon loaf filled with blackberries and topped with a delicious lemon glaze. This bread is so easy to make and perfect for a summer treat!

 Allow the cake to cool in the pan for about 20 minutes, and then carefully remove to cool completely on a wire rack.

 Step 5: In a bowl, whisk powdered sugar and lemon juice together until smooth and clumps remain.
-If your glaze is too thick, add a teaspoon of lemon juice until you reach the desired consistency.
-If it's too thin, add powdered sugar.
+If your glaze is too thick, add a tsp of lemon juice until you reach the desired consistency.
+If it’s too thin, add powdered sugar.

 Once your loaf is cooled completely, pour glaze over the top and spread around.
 Allow the glaze to harden for about 20 minutes before cutting into the bread.